AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Wed Mar 12 2025
+Last update on Thu Mar 13 2025

-**295 day before 2026 ⏱** days before new years
+**294 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with pleasure
+🤖 This README.md is updated with wickedness